Choi Yu-ree: 2021–present: Muse On, first solo concert, CJ Azit TuneUp and soundtrack songs

 On October 5, 2021, Choi released her fourth extended play (EP), "Journey" (여정) with double title track songs, "Live goes on" (살아간다) and "Took" (툭).
 The other three songs are, "The End" (끝), "Who are you?" (당신은 누구시길래) and "Dejavu" (데자뷰).
 Just few months later, Choi made a surprise new digital single album "Journey Epilogue" (여정 에필로그) on December 16, 2021.
 The concept was taken from the conclusion of the previous EP "Journey" (여정) and includes a new song, "Enable" (여정).

 In 2022, Choi Yu-ree was selected as one of six final winner of the 23rd Tune-Up Musicians by CJ Azit with fellow musicians Kwak Tae-pung, Kim Jae-hyung, Yoon Ji-young, ID:Earth and Off the Menu.
 From 727 musicians teams applied, 73 teams were selected in the first screening.

 In March 2022, Choi contributed to the soundtrack for the JTBC television series Thirty-Nine with the song "That's All" (이것밖에).
 The OST captures the heartbreaking feeling of Jung Chan-young (Jeon Mi-do), who's terminally ill and slowly preparing for a farewell with the people she loves.
 It makes people realize the importance of the present together with family and friends.
 Choi commented, "I can only do this all the time, but in fact, that's all I am, so it's no different from giving my all."

 On May 26, 2022, Choi released her fifth mini-album, "To the Other Side of Greed".
 Five songs were recorded that contain Choi Yuri's warm story of her past regrets and her efforts to escape from her greed.

 Choi contributed to the soundtrack for the television series drama Shooting Stars with the single "Won't give up".
 Shooting Stars OST Part 5 was released on June in various online music sites.
 On top of the emotional acoustic sound, the lyrics warmly soothe the tired heart of life and give listeners comfort.

 In September 2021, Choi participated in the soundtrack for the television series drama If You Wish Upon Me with the single "I'll Hide You in My Arms".
 The OST is a pop ballad song that begins with a gentle piano performance and continues with a heart-touching guitar performance.
 It contains a message of consolation that embraces the pain in the heart, telling all those who are going through hard days every day that they are never alone, and saying, 'It's okay if you don't do well, everything will pass'.

-Through her various television soundtrack releases, Choi began to gain popularity.